-- 8.5 All comments and material received will be considered and evaluated prior to a revised Enforcement Report being produced by the Enforcement Division.
+- 8.4 No delays in responses will be accepted unless there are documented exceptional circumstances.
+Any late submissions pertaining to 8.2.1 to 8.2.4 above will have to be made before an SDM in due course and if appointed. - 8.5 All comments and material received will be considered and evaluated prior to a revised Enforcement Report being produced by the Enforcement Division.
 This will be marked as the "Final Enforcement Report". - 8.6 The Final Enforcement Report will be re-presented to the CRP, together with any representations received from the party.
 The CRP will review the matter and decide whether the initial proposed sanctions should be varied, and whether referral to a decision-maker remains appropriate.
-If the CRP decides that the matter should proceed to a decision-maker, the Final Enforcement Report will be provided to the party.

-Disclosure
+If the CRP decides that the matter should proceed to a decision-maker, the Final Enforcement Report will be provided to the party and, if applicable, with any further material relied upon and an updated schedule of disclosable material (in accordance with section 8.7 below). - 8.7 Subject to the Commission's statutory confidentiality obligations and issues relating to privilege, in addition to the material on which the Commission intends to rely (as set out at 8.1 above), the Commission will disclose to a party a schedule of documents that it is not relying on but which meet the test set out at sections 8.7.1 to 8.7.3 below (the "disclosure test") and are held by the Commission.
+The schedule will contain documents which:

+8.7.1 adversely affect the Commission's case;

+8.7.2 support the party's case; or

+8.7.3 adversely affect the party's case.

-- 8.7 As an administrative body, the Commission is not bound to follow court procedures.
-However, in order to follow principles of natural justice and fairness, in most cases the Commission will adopt an approach similar to that of "standard disclosure" as per Rule 65(4) of the Royal Court Civil Rules, 2007. - 8.8 Disclosure is a two-way process between the parties, and if respondents believe there is material in the possession of the Commission which would meet the descriptions in paragraph 8.10 below, and which has not been disclosed, they are encouraged to apply to the Commission in writing with sufficient detail to identify the document or documents including search terms if these will assist. - 8.9 They should also provide a detailed explanation as to why the document or documents meets any of the descriptions in paragraph 8.10.
+- 8.8 Electronic copies of the documents listed on the schedule will be made available for inspection upon request. - 8.9 If a party believes there is material in the possession of the Commission which would meet the disclosure test, and which has not been disclosed, they should apply to the Commission with a specific disclosure request in writing, which contains sufficient detail to identify the document or documents including search terms if these will assist. - 8.10 They should also provide a detailed explanation as to why the document or documents meets any of the descriptions in section 8.7.
 If the Commission is satisfied the material identified meets the disclosure test, it is under an obligation to disclose the material and will do so.
-The Enforcement Division is only obliged to search and review material that is in its possession. - 8.10 Subject to the Commission's statutory confidentiality obligations and issues of privilege, the Commission will disclose to a party a schedule of documents that meet the disclosure test.
-The schedule of documents will contain documents which: - 8.10.1 adversely affect the Commission's case; - 8.10.2 support the party's case; or - 8.10.3 adversely affect the party's case. - 8.11 Electronic copies of the documents listed on the schedule will be made available for inspection upon request. - 8.12 The Commission will continue to monitor its disclosure obligations throughout the enforcement process and make any further disclosures that are appropriate as a case develops and/or new material is uncovered.
+The Enforcement Division is only obliged to search and review material that is in the Commission's possession.

-8.13 If a matter is referred to one of the Senior Decision-Makers, issues relating to disclosure will continue to be dealt with between the Enforcement Division and the respondents unless there is a dispute which is not capable of being resolved.
+- 8.11 The Commission will continue to monitor its disclosure obligations throughout the enforcement process and up to the handing down of a Decision, and will make any further disclosures that are appropriate as a case develops and/or new material is uncovered. - 8.12 If a matter is referred to one of the SDMs, issues relating to disclosure will continue to be dealt with between the Enforcement Division and the parties unless there is a dispute which is not capable of being resolved.
+Where there is such a dispute, any party may refer the matter to the SDM with a specific disclosure request.
+Such referral must contain the information set out in sections 8.9 and 8.10.
+For the avoidance of doubt, the SDM will remain in overall charge of contentious disclosure issues. - 8.13 The SDM can call for additional material as a result of a specific disclosure request being made and granted, and the parties will have the ability to make submissions to the SDM in respect of any material provided.